 In principle, the Deka Group makes donations to charitable institutions that are entitled to issue tax receipts for donations.
 Many of the longstanding partners receive the funding as a donation.
 Donations to political parties, political foundations, employers` associations or trade unions are prohibited in principle.

-Donation enquiries to the Deka Group are processed by the Sustainability Management Department and are recorded in the central donations register at DekaBank.
+Donation enquiries to the Deka Group are processed by the CSR & Operational ESG Management Department and are recorded in the central donations register at DekaBank.
 The finance, compliance and tax departments can view the donations register at any time.
 The granting of donations by the Deka Group is governed by the “Donations management” regulation.
 The aim of the regulation, which was last updated in 2021, is to ensure transparency and safe handling of the granting of donations.

 Total commitment (Euro)